New Jersey Travel Independence Program @ Rutgers (NJTIP)

 NJTIP One-on-One travel pairs each customer with a Travel Instructor.
 The instructor teaches travel skills by riding on the bus or train with the customer until the customer is ready to travel independently.

 The only cost to customers during training is paying their own fares.
-Each graduate receives a free one-month bus pass.
+Upon graduation, each graduate receives a travel incentive.

 One-on-One services are available to customers who have applied to Access Link and live in Bergen, Camden, Essex, Hudson, Mercer, Middlesex, Morris, Passaic, Somerset, and Union Counties, except for those with visual impairments.
 Online training is available statewide.